|

 umbilical cord.

-- The baby becomes stuck in the birth canal and the
+- The baby becomes stuck in the birth canal or the

 happens, a doctor must make an immediate decision